MicrosoftDocs/customer-voice/cv-docs/create-survey.md

 A survey is created automatically when you create a project (either from out-of-the-box templates or blank).
 You can also create a survey within a project.
 After it's created, you can add&mdash;or edit&mdash;questions and customize the survey the way you want.
 More information: [Create a project](create-project.md)

 > [!IMPORTANT]
 > - We recommend using a service account to create and own surveys to prevent disruption when individual users leave the organization.
-The surveys created by a service account will continue to function untill the service account is active, even if the individual who created the survey leaves the organization.
+The surveys created by a service account will continue to function untill the service account is active.
 This ensures continuity in managing surveys and projects without any disruption.
 > - If a service account is not available, share the project with other user before leaving the organization.
-The user with whom the project is shared will become the new owner of the project and continue to manage the project and surveys.
+The user with whom the project is shared must create a copy of the project to preserve the surveys and retain full access to the project.

 ## Create a survey within a project